mbucchia/OpenXR-Toolkit/contrib.md

 This software was created by Matthieu Bucchianeri and Jean-Luc Dupiot.

-Please note that this software is not affiliated with Microsoft nor with with Reality XP.
+Please note that this software is not affiliated with Microsoft nor with Reality XP.

 Logo and icons designed by RPthreenine.